apache/flink/docs/apis/streaming_guide.md

 output.map(…).project(…);
 {% endhighlight %}

-In this case all values passing the `isFeedback` filter will be fed back to the iteration head, and the values passing the `isOutput` filter will produce the output of the iteration that can be transformed further (here with a `map` and a `projection`) outside the iteration.
+In this case, all values passing the `isFeedback` filter will be fed back to the iteration head, and the values passing the `isOutput` filter will produce the output of the iteration that can be transformed further (here with a `map` and a `projection`) outside the iteration.

 Because iterative streaming programs do not have a set number of iterations for each data element, the streaming program has no information on the end of its input.
 As a consequence iterative streaming programs run until the user manually stops the program.
-While this is acceptable under normal circumstances a method is provided to allow iterative programs to shut down automatically if no input received by the iteration head for a predefined number of milliseconds.
+While this is acceptable under normal circumstances, a method is provided to allow iterative programs to shut down automatically if no input is received by the iteration head for a predefined number of milliseconds.
 To use this functionality the user needs to add the maxWaitTimeMillis parameter to the `dataStream.iterate(…)` call to control the max wait time.
 </div>
 <div data-lang="scala" markdown="1">